Rmko4/NLP-Explanations-for-NLI/README.md

 - Explanation_2: a string feature.
 - Explanation_3: a string feature.

-The code for the data and pre-processing is encapsulated in [ESNLIDataModule](esnli_data.py).
-This class extends [LightningDataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html?highlight%3Ddatamodule) of the PyTorch Lightning framework.
+The code for the data and pre-processing is encapsulated in [ESNLIDataModule](esnli_data.py), which is a [LightningDataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html?highlight%3Ddatamodule) of the PyTorch Lightning framework.

 ### Model
 The model that is trained for the task of explanation generation for natural language inference (NLI) is the [T5 model](https://huggingface.co/docs/transformers/model_doc/t5).
 The T5 model is an encoder-decoder model.
 The Flan-T5-Base model has been extensively used for the project.
-However, any pre-trained T5 model is supported.
+However, any pre-trained T5 model is supported by the project code.
 A diagram of the complete architecture is shown below.

 ![Model architecture diagram](images/model_architecture.png)
 ![T5 Block](images/T5_block.png)

-The main model with the Language Modelling head (LM Head) is wrapped in used to generate the explanations.
-The model with the
+The main model with the Language Modelling head (LM Head) is wrapped in the [LitT5](t5_lit_module.py) class.
+The model with the probing classifier for the inference label includes the T5 Encoder and Label Head and is wrapped in [LitT5Classify](t5_lit_classify.py).
+Both models are a [LightningModule](https://lightning.ai/docs/pytorch/stable/common/lightning_module.html) from the PyTorch Lightning framework.

 ## Running the code
 ### Installation